It is simply a means for showing the people she loves how deeply she cares.

-Now the vivacious real estate writer is one of eight home cooks selected as a semi-finalist in WA�s Signature Dish cooking competition.
+Now the vivacious real estate writer is one of eight home cooks selected as semi-finalists in WA�s Signature Dish cooking competition.

 Entering the contest on a whim, she was curious to see whether her recipe would pique the interest of judges.

-Representing the Kimberley region, Westlake-Jennings will prepare and cook Cone Bay barramundi with green mango and mizuna salad at the semi-final cook-off today at Fraser�s, Kings Park.
+Representing the Kimberley region, Westlake-Jennings will prepare and cook Cone Bay barramundi with green mango and mizuna salad at the semi- final cook-off on October 14 at Fraser�s, Kings Park.

 �This is the first cooking competition I have entered and I am thinking it will be my last because the mere thought of cooking in front of strangers immediately tightens the belly with pure fear,� she said.